NEW ORGANIZATION ADVOCATING

 delivery systems in rural communities throughout British Columbia, burst on the

 scene officially this past Saturday.
 In existence since December, 2017, the

 BCRHN has rapidly gained a strong advocacy reputation in the province.

 Meeting in Kelowna on May 11, 2019, the BCRHN came together for its first Annual General Meeting where member organizations elected a Board of Directors and ratified their Constitution and Bylaws.
 Over the past year, in meetings with other provincial health organizations, Health Authorities and the Ministry of Health, the BCRHN has proven to be a reliable partner as it advocates for improved access to health resources for British Columbians living outside the urban core areas.

-The Rural Health Network membership elected its first permanent Board of Directors.
-They represent the broad spectrum of our rural and remote sections of the province.
+The first permanent Board of Directors represent the broad spectrum of our rural and remote sections of the province.

 Ed Staples, President of the Support Our Health Care Society in Princeton, is one of the founders of the BC Rural Health Network and has served as its Chair for the past year.
 At the AGM Staples stated that, “our primary purpose is to present a strong and unified voice for change and by sharing our success stories with each other we can identify our common concerns and tackle them together.”